vectordotdev/vector/rfcs/2020-12-21-5664-trl-cli-distribution.md

 ### General build setup

-Our build setup—`Makefile`, scripts, etc.—would need to be revised pretty significantly, as what we currently have revolves around a single artifact, Vector itself.
-We would need separate scripts and `make` commands for `trl` and update our GitHub Actions CI setup, most notably [`release.yml`][release_yml].
+Our build setup—`Makefile`, scripts, etc.—would need to be revised pretty significantly, as what we currently have revolves around a single artifact: Vector itself.
+We would need separate scripts and `make` commands for `trl` and to update our GitHub Actions CI setup, most notably [`release.yml`][release_yml].

 ### Release and versioning